themantalope/executor-simple-file-server/README.md

 - `host`: host, should be IP, domain, `localhost`, etc
 - `port`: Port of the server
 - `workspace`: directory to save files
-- `teardown`: if `true`, will shut down the docker container after the execution
+- `teardown`: if `True`, will shut down the docker container after the execution
 - `external_host`: can set an external host, will be used to generate the URL for a document, stored in the `doc.tags['external_url']` field.